 Accident victims can demand compensation for economic damages and non-economic damages under Florida personal injury laws.
-Shaked Law Firm can help you pursue the full range of damages available in your case.
+Shaked Law Personal Injury Lawyers can help you pursue the full range of damages available in your case.

-Examples of the compensatory damages you may be entitled to receive include:
+Examples of the compensatory damages you may be entitled to receive in Miami-Dade County include:

 - Past and future medical expenses